-Brown rice is rice that has had the hull removed (which is inedible), but not been polished to make it white.
+Brown rice is not a particular variety of rice.
+It can be any type of rice.
+It basically is just less processed rice. rice that has had the hull removed (which is inedible), but not been polished to make it white.
 That means that it still has its bran around it, and its germ, which is what makes it brown.

 You can get Quick Brown Rice which takes 15 minutes, and sometimes you will see Instant Brown Rice, which takes 10 minutes to cook.

 Brown rice can come in long, medium or short grains.